 Ford Motor Co.
 (F) raised Chief Executive Officer Alan Mulally’s 2011 compensation 11 percent to $29.5 million, while cutting his cash bonus 42 percent for a year in which the profitable automaker’s stock fell 36 percent.

-He received $2 million in salary, $5.46 million in bonus and $22 million in stock, options and other compensation, the Dearborn, Michigan-based company (F) said today in a regulatory filing (F).
+He received $2 million in salary, $5.46 million in bonus and $22 million in stock, options and other compensation, the Dearborn, Michigan-based company (F:US) said today in a regulatory filing (F:US).
 The company this month gave Mulally $58.3 million in stock as part of an incentive plan for 2009 performance.